• Skip to main content

 • Blend until smooth.

-Be sure to scrape down the sides of the bowl.
-You want to mix everything well.
+Be sure to scrape down the sides of the bowl with a rubber spatula.

-After you add the flour, the topping mixture will look like wet sand.
+After you add the flour, the topping mixture will have a wet sand texture.
 This is exactly what you want.
-By itself, this conchas topping tastes really, really good.
+By itself, the topping tastes really, really good.

-If you are only making white conchas (or as some people know them “Conchas de Novia”), then skip this next step.
+If you are only making white Mexican conchas (or as some people in Mexico call them “Conchas de Novia”), do not add cocoa powder.

 A collage showing how to making and roll out chocolate conchas.